eaudeweb/backup.robot/README.md

 - MySQL - backup MySQL/MariaDB databases.
 Supports multiple servers, one file per database.
 Automatically backups new databases, blacklist unwanted databases.
 - Rsync - push local dirs to destination server.
 Supports copying SELinux attributes on target filesystems.
 Can be used for rsync "pull files" if orchestrated with installation on the backup server.
+- Email report - the backup process can be configured to send a backup report to an email with custom subject for failed or success backups

 ## Prerequisites